eythaann/Seelen-UI/readme.md

 You can choose from different installation options based on your preference:

 ### Microsoft Store <em>(recommended)</em>
 Download the latest version from the [Store](https://www.microsoft.com/store/productId/9P67C2D4T9FB?ocid=pdpshare) page.
 This is the recommended option because you will receive updates and a secure version of the program.

+***Note***: It may take around 1 to 3 business days for changes to be reflected in the Microsoft Store, as updates are approved by real people in the store.

 ### Winget
 Install the latest version using: